 PCIe slots are the interfaces through which the PCIe devices are connected to a motherboard.
 They come in a variety of sizes with X1 being the smallest one available.

 There are several generations available.
 Newer generations offer better performance than previous ones.
+More on this below.

 Also Read: What are PCIe Slots